bloomreach/brxm/archetype/main/src/main/resources/archetype-resources/repository-data/README.txt

-Intent of repository data submodules
+Intent of Repository Data Submodules
 ====================================

 The repository-data module contains all definitions to be bootstrapped into the repository.